Last updated on: 18 October 2020

 Arirang is sung at various K-pop concerts.
-You can watch this video to see the performance by Kim Jae-joong, the K-pop singer, of a K-pop version of Arirang.
+You can watch this video to see the performance by BTS, the K-pop idol group, of a K-pop version medley consisting of different versions of Arirang.
 The song is well-known among K-pop fans – in November 2011, the flash mob appearing at Pompidou Plaza in Paris also sang this song to lobby for more K-pop concerts in France.

-The beloved Korean figure skater, Yuna Kim, used Arirang as the background music for her program at the 2010 Winter Olympic Games.
+The beloved Korean figure skater, Yuna Kim, used Arirang as the background music for her figure skating program.
 You can watch this video to see the relevant performance.

-Next time you visit South Korea, if you have time, don’t forget to go to Jeongseon to visit the Arirang School and participate in the Jeongseon Arirang Festival!
+Next time you visit South Korea, if you have time, don’t forget to go to Jeongseon to explore the Arirang-related attractions!
 Have a great time! 🙂

 Song Yee-ho and Kim Hyung-eun, “What’s the best way to sing Korea’s song?“, Korea JoongAng Daily, 2013-01-01